Undergraduate English Support Courses

-The Department of Applied Linguistics & ESL offers English Composition 1101 and 1102 for undergraduate bilingual and non-native English speakers every semester, including the summer 7-week term.
+The Department of Applied Linguistics & ESL, in collaboration with the Departments of English and Communication, offers English Composition 1101 and 1102 and Human Communication 1000 for undergraduate bilingual and non-native English speakers.

 ENGL 1101.
 English Composition for Bilingual/Non-native Speakers of English I

 This course offers bilingual and ESL students the opportunity to develop their academic writing skills while acknowledging and incorporating their unique backgrounds.
 Instructors are trained in ESL and second language writing.
-They can offer effective strategies to help bilingual/ESL writers develop their academic writing abilities, including organization and development of ideas, paraphrasing and summarizing of reading selections, use of academic language structures, and basic research skills.
+This course will help you, as a bilingual/ESL writer, to develop your academic writing abilities, including organization and development of ideas, paraphrasing and summarizing of reading selections, use of academic language structures, and basic research skills.
 Revision and editing skills are stressed, and grammar review is provided as necessary.
+(3 credits)

 ENGL 1102.
 English Composition for Bilingual/Non-native Speakers of English II

 Prerequisite: Grade of C or higher in ENGL 1101.
 This course is taught by instructors trained in ESL and second language writing.
-The course is designed to increase bilingual/ESL students’ academic writing abilities beyond the level of proficiency required by ENGL 1102.
+The course is designed to increase your academic writing abilities, as a bilingual/ESL student, beyond the level of proficiency required by ENGL 1102.
 Paraphrasing and summarizing, revision and editing, and research skills are stressed.
 Grammar review is provided as necessary.
+(3 credits)

 This course provides an introduction to human communication, including language development and verbal, non-verbal, interpersonal, small group, organizational, public, and intercultural communication.
 Practice with speaking and listening skills is incorporated.
 The course may be used as one of the courses required in Area B, Institutional Options.
 (2 credits)

-- English Composition I and II are credit-bearing 3 hour courses.
-Students must earn a course grade of “C” or above to successfully complete the courses.
+- English Composition I/II and Human Communication are credit-bearing courses.
+Students must earn a course grade of “C” or above to successfully complete each course.

-- The courses have similar learning outcomes as the sections taught through the Department of English.
+- The courses have similar learning outcomes as the sections taught through the Departments of English and Communication.

-- The courses fulfill the university’s English Composition requirements.
+- The courses fulfill the university’s English Composition and Human Communication requirements.

 - Students self-select the courses.
 No authorization is required to register.

-- Students can locate the courses by looking at the “Comments” column on GoSolar when they register.
+- Students can locate the courses by looking at the “Comments” column on GoSolar/PAWS when they register.
 The comment indicates that the sections are “reserved for bilingual/non-native English speakers”.